rakshita003/ITI1121-Introduction-to-Computing-II/README.md

 The repository is organized as follows:

-- **midterm-labs/**: Contains solutions and materials related to the midterm labs.
+- **Midterm**: Contains solutions and materials related to the midterm labs.
-- **final-exam/**: Contains my solution to the final exam.
+- **Final-exam**: Contains my solution to the final exam.
-- **Labs/**: This directory contains the solutions for the weekly labs
+- **Labs**: This directory contains the solutions for the weekly labs

 ## Course Website